SamAgten/devops_template_lab/README.md

 ![alt_text](https://i.imgur.com/5STVnt2.png "image_tooltip") _Let's start greenfield with the github action quickstart guide which you can find [here](https://docs.github.com/en/actions/quickstart).
 Apply the quickstart to this repository._

 ![alt_text](https://i.imgur.com/5STVnt2.png "image_tooltip")
-_(b) Github actions uses yaml files.
+_Github actions uses yaml files.
 What are yaml files?
 What does the structure and syntact of a yaml file look like.
 Document this in solutions.md_

 # CI workflow
 The first part of our CI "workflow", which is what we call our pipeline in Github actions, is that the github repository code is pulled into the github runner.
 Create a new workflow, which you'll call '<your_name>-OpsDev-CI'.
 This workflow will run on a ubuntu system with a step that will pull the code from the repository to the runner.
 If you get stuck, try consulting the quickstart guide again.